Social inclusion and poverty reduction

 Growing the Social Economy

-Our Growing the Social Economy programme aims to invest in and strengthen Scotland's social economy, so that it can support disadvantaged groups to participate in society.
+The Growing the Social Economy programme aims to invest in and strengthen Scotland's social economy, so that it can support disadvantaged groups to participate in society.

 It aims to:

-- increase the capacity and sustainability of third sector organisations to develop, improve and deliver support programmes
+- increase the capacity and sustainability of third sector organisations to develop, improve and deliver support programmes and job creation, to increase services to disadvantaged people

 Social Economy Growth Fund